Statistical inference for association studies in the presence of binary outcome misclassification: Introduction

-Despite the known impact of covariate-related misclassification, previous work on recovering unbiased association parameters is limited.
-Neuhaus\cite{neuhaus1999bias} provides general expressions for bias in the presence of covariate-related misclassification.
-Lyles et al. \cite{lyles2011validation} and Lyles and Lin\cite{lyles2010sensitivity} extend this work, but require a validation sample or known sensitivity and specificity values, respectively, to identify association parameters.
-Beesley and Mukherjee \cite{beesley2020statistical} address the problem through a novel likelihood-based bias correction strategy, but make the strong assumption that the binary outcome is measured with perfect specificity.
-A perfect specificity assumption also underpins existing sensitivity analysis frameworks for evaluating the predictive bias of classifiers in the presence of outcome misclassification \citep{fogliato2020fairness}.
-Zhang and Yi\cite{zhang2020genetic} develop methods to correct bias in association parameters in the context of covariate-related misclassification, but they only address the problem for mixed continuous and binary bivariate outcomes.
-Our methods consider scenarios where validation data is not available, but the binary outcome is subject to covariate-dependent, bidirectional misclassification.
+Despite the known impact of covariate-related outcome misclassification, previous work on recovering unbiased association parameters is limited.
+Neuhaus provides general expressions for bias in the presence of covariate-related misclassification.\cite{neuhaus1999bias} Lyles et al. and Lyles and Lin extend this work, but require a validation sample or known sensitivity and specificity values, respectively, to identify association parameters.\cite{lyles2011validation, lyles2010sensitivity} Methods have also been developed to account for misclassified binary outcomes \textit{and} error-prone covariates through two-phase designs.
+While these methods handle cases of covariate-dependent outcome misclassification, they require an audit of a sample of the data, which in turn requires the availability of gold-standard metrics or validation procedures.\cite{lotspeich2022efficient, tang2015binary} Validation samples may not be feasible if the potentially misclassified data were obtained through a national database or through a third-party black-box algorithm.
+Beesley and Mukherjee address the problem of covariate-related outcome misclassification through a novel likelihood-based bias correction strategy without such a validation sample, but make the strong assumption that the binary outcome is measured with perfect specificity.\cite{beesley2020statistical} A perfect specificity assumption also underpins existing sensitivity analysis frameworks for evaluating the predictive bias of classifiers in the presence of outcome misclassification. \citep{fogliato2020fairness} Zhang and Yi develop methods to correct bias in association parameters in the context of covariate-related misclassification, but they only address the problem for mixed continuous and binary bivariate outcomes.\cite{zhang2020genetic} Our methods consider scenarios where validation data is not available, but the binary outcome is subject to covariate-dependent, bidirectional misclassification.
+The proposed methods also stand in contrast to those developed for error-prone categorical covariates, including the mean score method and other likelihood-based methods. \cite{han2021two, braun2017propensity}